FrancesCoronel/apprenticeships/README.md

 * [Adobe Digital Academy](http://www.adobe.com/corporate-responsibility/education/digital-academy.html) | San Francisco, CA; Salt Lake City, UT | Adobe Digital Academy offers nontraditional candidates the education and, contingent upon technical performance, the experience they need to launch successful careers in web development.
 * [Apprentice Brigade](https://www.apprenticebrigade.com/) | Santa Cruz, CA | Apprentice Brigade operates a registered technology apprenticeship program covering IT and software development, curating quality talent on the Central Coast of California.
 * [Atomic](https://atomicobject.com/careers/accelerator) | Grand Rapids, MI; Ann Arbor, MI | Atomic Accelerator is a professional development program for recent computer science grads.
-* [Apprenti](https://apprenticareers.org/) | Seattle, WA; Detroit, MI; Bend, OR; Eugene, OR; Columbus, OH; Herndon, VA | Apprenti provides a proven, reliable pipeline for underrepresented groups such as minorities, women and veterans to gain training, certification and placement within the talent-hungry tech industry.
+* [Apprenti](https://apprenticareers.org/) | Seattle, WA; Detroit, MI; Bend, OR; Eugene, OR; Columbus, OH; Herndon, VA | Apprenti provides a proven, reliable pipeline for underrepresented groups such as minorities, women, and veterans to gain training, certification, and placement within the talent-hungry tech industry.
 * [Clique Studios](https://cliquestudios.com/clique-university/apprenticeships/) | Chicago, IL | Clique Studios is a design and engineering agency whose program trains apprentices with the skills necessary to get a role as a junior full-stack engineer at a small company or agency.
 * [CoverMyMeds](https://www.covermymeds.com/main/careers/tech-positions/) | Columbus, OH | CoverMyMeds is a healthcare software company that enables providers, pharmacists and their staff to fill out prior authorization (PA) requests electronically.
 * [Detroit Labs](https://www.detroitlabs.com/apprenticeships/) | Detroit, MI | The Detroit Labs Apprenticeship Program is a three-month immersive training experience in software development, mobile development, and quality assurance engineering.